Groin Injury

 • Grade III: Complete tear of muscle or tendon resulting in complete loss of strength and function.

-Cause of an adductor (groin) Injury
+Cause of a groin Injury

 A strain occurs when one or more of the muscles is stressed by force beyond what it is capable of controlling, causing it to either overstretch or over contract, leading to a strain of either the muscle fibers or tendon.3 Adductor strains most frequently occur via non-contact when sprinting or cutting and commonly occur when a player tries to plant his foot to cut, but his foot slides, causing a significant stretch of the groin muscle.2,3 An example of this was David Montgomery’s injury in the 2020 preseason.

-The initial portion of rehab will be focused on reducing pain and swelling, which is done through rest, ice, compression, elevation, and, depending on severity, possibly offloading via crutches.2 During this phase, rehab will also focus on soft tissue treatments such as massage techniques, dry needling, and gentle stretching.2 During this phase, it is important to identify factors that may have contributed to the onset of injury, such as stiffnesses in the ankles or hips and weakness in the hip or core muscles.1,2,6
+The initial portion of rehab will be focused on reducing pain and swelling, which is done through rest, ice, compression, elevation, and, depending on severity, possibly offloading via crutches.2 During this phase, rehab will also focus on soft tissue treatments such as massage techniques, dry needling, and gentle stretching.2 During this phase, it is important to identify factors that may have contributed to the onset of injury, such as stiffness in the ankles or hips and weakness in the hip or core muscles.1,2,6

-As pain begins to subside, the athlete can progress stretching of the adductor muscles and start strengthening them.
+As pain begins to subside, the athlete can progress to stretching the adductor muscles and start strengthening them.
 Strengthening begins with isometrics, where the muscle engages but does not move the leg, and as tolerable progresses to concentric strengthening (muscle contracts and joint moves) and eccentrics (muscle contracts forcefully as it is stretching).
 During this phase, rehab will continue to focus on ankle mobility, hip mobility, glute, and core strength.
 It will also begin to incorporate balance exercises on unstable surfaces and/or on one leg.
 If the athlete has no pain with walking and a normal gait pattern, they may attempt gentle jogging, ideally on an anti-gravity treadmill.
 When all of these are tolerable and performed well, the athlete can progress to more sport-specific rehab.

 When preparing to return to sport, a critical component is to ensure that the factors contributing to adductor strains are addressed.
 As mentioned above, these include a lack of range of motion at the hip and an imbalance of the hip adductors and abductor muscle strength.3,6 Correcting these via stretching and strengthening exercises is a critical part of rehab.
 Additionally, stability on one leg should be close to equal to the uninjured leg.
 During sports, athletes are constantly on one leg when running, cutting, or jumping, and the ability to be stable on one leg will reduce the likelihood of re-injury.
 When these factors are addressed, it is generally safe to begin running, agility, and plyometrics, eventually progressing to sprinting and football-specific moves.